We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People can make sure they are getting enough quality sleep each night to help reduce or prevent dark circles.
 Raising the head up on extra pillows may help reduce dark circles and swelling around the eyes.

 Applying cucumber slices to the eyes may soothe tired eyes and reduce swelling.
 The high water and vitamin C content of cucumber may help to nourish and moisturize the skin.
-Cucumber also contains silica, which is essential for healthy tissue.
+Cucumber also

 Applying a cold compress to the eyes can constrict blood vessels and reduce the appearance of dark circles.